CesiumGS/cesium/CONTRIBUTING.md

    * Once you are done making new commits to address feedback, add a comment to the pull request such as `"this is ready"` since GitHub doesn't notify us about commits.
 * Code and tests
    * Follow the [coding conventions](https://github.com/AnalyticalGraphicsInc/cesium/wiki/JavaScript-Coding-Conventions).
    * Verify your code passes [JSHint](http://www.jshint.com/).
 We use the JSHint Eclipse plugin so it runs automatically when we save.
-You can also run the `jsHint` Ant task from the command line (`./Tools/apache-ant-1.8.2/bin/ant jsHint`).
+You can also run `jsHint` from the command line (`npm run jsHint`).
    * Include tests with excellent code coverage for new features.
 We use [Jasmine](http://pivotal.github.com/jasmine/) for writing tests.
 Run them by browsing to [http://localhost:8080/Specs/SpecRunner.html](http://localhost:8080/Specs/SpecRunner.html).
 Verify all new and existing tests pass.
 For bonus points, test Chrome, Firefox, and other browsers supporting WebGL.
    * Update [LICENSE.md](LICENSE.md) if third-party libraries were added/updated/removed, including new version of existing libraries.
 Mention it in [CHANGES.md](CHANGES.md).
 If you plan to add a third-party library, start a new thread on the [Cesium forum](http://cesiumjs.org/forum.html) first.
    * If new public classes, functions, or properties were added, also: